 Understand How Customers Define Success

-At first, our assumption was that they wanted to make more money.
+At first, we assumed that they wanted to make more money.
 That often was true, but frequently we heard something different.
 Many simply wanted to maintain the business but run it more efficiently so they could have more free time (we heard about golfing on Fridays more than once).
 Others wanted to build a sustainable business they could pass on to their son or daughter.

-By understanding these motivations through empathetic questioning we were able to build a product and compelling value proposition that resonated with our target customer.
+By understanding these motivations through empathetic questioning, we could build a product and compelling value proposition that resonated with our target customer.

 For your customers, ask the basic questions that illuminate success metrics – for example: